alphagov/forms/research/2025-04-01-Branching_usability_testing_round_4.md

 ## Aims
 This round aimed to test different iterations of the latest design for two branches, to assess whether they would meet our pre-decided criteria for confidence to launch.

+### The criteria

+We would consider launching Design 1 if:
+- 4 out of 6 people could create 2 branches from a question and demonstrate that they understood how they did it.
+- 4 out of 6 people could assess a question with routing and decide whether the design would enable them to build it.
+- 4 out of 6 people could show someone else how to set up 2 routes

 ### Designs to test
 There were originally 3 designs to test, but time constraints meant that we prioritised to only test 2 versions (Design 1 and Design 3).